Dear readers of ADxS.org, please forgive the disruption.

 1.2.4.
 Neurophysiological correlates of acute stress and ADHD

 1.2.4.1.
-Dopamine and norepinephrine receptor antagonists for the treatment of ADHD
+Dopamine and noradrenaline receptor antagonists for the treatment of ADHD

-Antagonists of D1 or D2 dopamine receptors have rarely been used to treat ADHD
+Antagonists of D1 or D2 dopamine receptors have hardly ever been used to treat ADHD

-Guanfacine, which is used particularly in ADHD-affected children and adolescents who do not respond to stimulants, acts as an α2-adrenoceptor agonist.
-Guanfacine thus covers the high-affinity α2-adrenoceptors, so that less norepinephrine is required to activate the PFC-or, after complete coverage of the α2-adrenoceptor, to now deactivate the PFC via the α1- or β-adrenoceptors.
+Guanfacine, which is used in particular in children and adolescents with ADHD who do not respond to stimulants, acts as an α2-adrenoceptor agonist.
+Guanfacine thus covers the high-affinity α2-adrenoceptors so that less noradrenaline is required to activate the PFC - or, after completely covering the α2-adrenoceptor, to deactivate the PFC via the α1- or β-adrenoceptors.
 As a result, guanfacine acts as an indirect α1- and β-adrenoceptor agonist.

-In ADHD, dopamine levels in the PFC (and striatum) are decreased.
+In ADHD, the dopamine level in the PFC (and in the striatum) is reduced.

-Similarly, methylphenidate and amphetamine medications increase norepinephrine and dopamine levels in the PFC 82 26
+Methylphenidate and amphetamine drugs also increase the noradrenaline and dopamine levels in the PFC 82 26

-Stimulants work the same for ADHD-HI as they do for ADHD-I.
+Stimulants have the same effect on ADHD-HI as on ADHD-I.

-As shown above, the functionality of the PFC is equally impaired when norepinephrine and dopamine levels are too low or too high.
-Too little norepinephrine or dopamine does not activate the PFC sufficiently to fully initiate working memory.
+As shown above, the functionality of the PFC is equally impaired if noradrenaline and dopamine levels are too low or too high.
+Too little noradrenaline or dopamine does not activate the PFC sufficiently to fully activate working memory.

-Thus, the working memory problems in ADHD appear to result from underactivation of the PFC, which can be remedied by appropriately dosed stimulants.
+The problems of working memory in ADHD therefore appear to result from an underactivation of the PFC, which can be remedied by appropriately dosed stimulants.

-Acute stress is characterized by an increase in dopamine (and norepinephrine) in the PFC.
+Acute stress is characterized by an increase in dopamine (and noradrenaline) in the PFC.

-Chronic stress, on the other hand, can trigger decreased levels of dopamine in the PFC, which likewise impairs working memory.83 Since ADHD is a decades- to lifelong disorder, it is not surprising to find the consequences of chronic stress exposure.
+Chronic stress, on the other hand, can trigger reduced dopamine levels in the PFC, which also impair working memory.83 Since ADHD is a decades-long to lifelong disorder, it is not surprising that the consequences of chronic stress are present.

-The fact that dopamine levels in the PFC change drastically in chronic stress compared to acute stress corresponds to the changes with respect to cortisol levels in chronic, prolonged stress: whereas cortisol increases in response to stress in acute stress, especially in healthy individuals who are not pre-stressed, chronic stress (depending on the stress phenotype) shows comparatively flattened or exaggerated cortisol stress responses.
-The basal cortisol level (the cortisol diurnal cycle) is reduced in chronic stress in both stress phenotypes
+The fact that the dopamine levels in the PFC change drastically in chronic stress compared to acute stress corresponds to the changes in cortisol levels in chronic, prolonged stress: while cortisol rises in response to stress in acute stress, especially in healthy people who are not pre-exposed to stress, chronic stress (depending on the stress phenotype) shows comparatively flattened or excessive cortisol stress responses.
+The basal cortisol level (the daily cortisol curve) is reduced in chronic stress in both stress phenotypes

-In this context, it would be conceivable, in purely theoretical terms, that glucocorticoids, which contribute to the increase in dopamine levels in the PFC during stress, are no longer high enough to trigger an increase in dopamine in the PFC, especially in the externalizing stress phenotype (ADHD-HI/ADHD-C), which has a flattened cortisol stress response.
+In this context, it is theoretically conceivable that glucocorticoids, which contribute to the increase in dopamine levels in the PFC during stress, are no longer high enough to trigger an increase in dopamine in the PFC, especially in the externalizing stress phenotype (ADHD-HI/ADHD-C), which has a flattened cortisol stress response.

-ADHD sufferers who live for several weeks in an extremely low-stimulus environment (alpine hut without Internet) are said to lose their ADHD symptoms, even if this only lasts as long as the low-stimulus environment persists.
-Even normal everyday life without special stressors restores the ADHD symptoms afterwards.
+ADHD sufferers who live for several weeks in an extremely low-stimulus environment (mountain hut without internet) are said to lose their ADHD symptoms, even if this only lasts as long as the lack of stimuli persists.
+Even normal everyday life without particular stressors restores the ADHD symptoms afterwards.

-It would be interesting to learn whether in this condition stimulant administration then worsens the symptomatology.
-This could indicate that when the stress systems were calmed in an extremely low-stimulus environment, a return to a normal stress response and a normalization of dopamine levels in the PFC would occur.
+It would be interesting to find out whether stimulant administration then worsens the symptoms in this state.
+This could indicate that a return to a normal stress response and a normalization of dopamine levels in the PFC would occur when the stress systems are calmed in an extremely low-stimulus environment.

-A report about an alpine hut event for children with ADHD is not very positive.84
+A report on a mountain hut event for children with ADHD is not very positive.84

 1.3.
 Learning behavior: automatic reactions instead of controlled conclusions